-Healthy Zucchini Mushroom Stir Fry in a sticky teriyaki sauce that’s a perfect addition to any meal.
+This Zucchini Mushroom Stir Fry in a sticky sauce makes the perfect addition to any meal.

-These kinds of recipes are always a favorite of mine because they are so versatile, and you can use any veggies that you have sitting in your fridge.
+These kinds of recipes are always a favorite of mine because they are so versatile and you can use any veggies that you have sitting in your fridge that need some love and attention.

 Additionally, it is a great meal prep recipe because you can add it to a variety of dishes and minimize your need for cooking throughout the week.